mowlwurf/simpleq/doc/queue.md

 ### Create a new queue config

-Add your new queue to your simpleq config block in your projects config.yml.
+Add your new queue to your SimpleQ config block in your projects config.yml.

 ```yml
 simpleq: